The Top 10 Jewelry Investments for 2023January 3, 2022 – Posted in: Jewelry Blog

 This puts the price of such a diamond at about $150,000 per carat.
 But then, when you factor in the cut and the maker’s mark, the valuation is likely to spike further.

 For example, one 3-carat Colombian emerald can be 6 times more expensive than three 1-carat stones of the same quality and provenance.
-Speaking of which, Colombian emeralds are the most valuable, followed by stones from Brazil and Zambia.
+Speaking of which, Colombian emeralds are the most valuable, and they are a much better investment than stones from Brazil and Zambia.

 In addition to size, color is the key factor that adds to the price.
-Tiny discrepancies in hue and saturation can add thousands to the price per carat.
-The color you should aim for is bluish-green with vivid saturation, and a faint dark tone.
+Also, tiny discrepancies in hue and saturation can add thousands to the price per carat.
+The color you should aim for is Colombian green with deep saturation and a faint dark tone.

 Tips for Jewelry Investing

-Regardless of the asset or component, your money isn’t 100% safe.
-This, of course, refers to the risk of losing returns or depreciation in the value.
+Every investment is a risk.
+There is no such thing as a 100% guarantee in the world of investing.
 However, there are ways to mitigate risk and keep your returns high.
-Here are the steps you need to take.
+Here are the steps you should take.

 Yes, it’s easy to get emotionally involved and lose sight of the key features to look for.
 Jewelry is beautiful and a lot of pieces have a cool story that might drive up the price.

 The rule is, you should never make an impulse purchase unless the piece checks out 100%.
-This means it’s vintage or antique, comes from a reputable dealer, and has a ton of paperwork.
+This means that you’ve determined that it is exactly what you think it is, comes from a reputable dealer, has verifying paperwork, and has a proper return policy.

 Most insurance companies will be more than happy to offer you a policy against theft and damage.
 But things are a bit different when you want to protect your collection as an investment.